SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 ### Displaying Months data
 > [!note]
-> List/Display data for the Month by days.
+> List/Display data for the Month by days
 >
 >```JS
 >/// script should be a dataview block